kellyjones-jpg/chemical-habitat/README.md

-# chemical-habitat
+# Decatur Flats: A Chemical Habitat
-Immersive underwater 3D environment showing the effects of pollution in the Tennessee River using three.js
+Immersive 3D exploration of PFAS and industrial pollution in the Tennessee River using three.js.